Perk31e/ANGEL/README.md

 ```sh
 sed -i 's/\r$//' [yourfilename]
 ```
+(Note: Since we've set the document format to LF in .gitattributes, related issues are unlikely to occur.
+However, this information is provided just in case.)<br/>

 ## Requirements
 The primary requirement for this project is ADB (Android Debug Bridge).
 If you only need ADB without the full Android Studio suite, you can download the Android SDK Platform-Tools from Google.
 This package includes ADB and other essential tools.